 In the event of an emergency please contact International Medical Rescue on 00 44 (0) 2380 644633, quoting your policy number.

 Yes, cover is provided for complications of pregnancy.
 Pregnancy itself is not deemed to be an illness or pre existing medical condition.
 Cover will only arise if a complication of pregnancy occurs.
 Please refer to the meaning of words in the policy wording for the definition of complications of pregnancy.
 Please note that if the due date coincides with the time of travel there is no cover under this policy.

 BigBlueCover.com offers a range of policies to suit everyone’s needs.
 Our policies cover up to a comprehensive £10 million for Medical Emergency and Repatriation.

-You will not be covered under this policy for any claims arising directly or indirectly from a pre-existing medical condition unless it is shown on the waived condition list in the policy wording or it has been declared to us and accepted by us in writing for cover.
+You will not be covered under this policy for any claims arising directly or indirectly from a pre-existing medical condition unless it has been declared to us and accepted by us in writing for cover.
 Call us on 01293 855945, to declare your pre-existing conditions and confirm if cover is available.

 No, only UK residents can purchase the BigBlueCover.com policy.

 This policy is only available to you if you are permanently a resident in the United Kingdom, Channel Islands or the Isle of Man and registered with a medical practitioner in one of these areas.